Dear guests and visitors

 As a travel destination, Switzerland offers not only pristine nature but also safety and a good health system.
 The country’s tourism service providers are also taking special measures to protect their guests, ensuring they enjoy their stay in Switzerland.
 The safety protocols of the individual sectors can be found here.

-Persons arriving in Switzerland from certain countries are required to go into quarantine.
-For further information, consult the website of the Federal Office of Public Health (FOPH).
+The interactive travel check tool shows what measures apply to travellers who want to enter Switzerland.
+For further information, please consult the website of the Federal Office of Public Health (FOPH).
 There are no travel restrictions in Lucerne or within the Lake Lucerne Region.

 Tourist information offices